 - 1 small can of tomato paste (you could also use passata if you prefer)

 - extra virgin olive oil – use a good quality as it will enhance the tomato flavouring

 Preparing the Tomatoes

 Bring a large pot to boil, and while that’s boiling prepare a large bowl (or pot) with ice and cold water.

-Working in batches, depending how big your pot is, drop tomatoes into the boiling water.
+Working in batches, depending on how big your pot is, drop tomatoes into the boiling water.

 Cook until the skin starts to wrinkle and split (usually takes 1 to 2 minutes).

-Peel each tomato, set aside, and continue boiling the rest of your tomatoes.
+Peel each tomato set it aside, and continue boiling the rest of your tomatoes.